 As you likely know, the most commonly-referred treatment for mental health issues is talk therapy, which I personally practice and endorse.
 However, many clinicians (like myself) supplement this work with brain-based therapies like EMDR and Neurofeedback.
 These therapies can help us get to the root of our problems more quickly, changing how we respond to certain stressors on a neural level.

-Neurofeedback, for example, is a brain-training therapy where we encourage our brains to increase healthy activity and decrease unproductive behaviors.
-We do this by providing them with sensory feedback, like pleasing sounds, sensations, or images, as a reward for optimal behavior.
-An individual seeking treatment for depression, for example, may choose to reward their brain every time it engages in behavior that improves the neural pathways that boost their mood and relaxation.
-Much like a child learning to repeat a certain behavior in order to receive praise, our brains will learn to engage in the rewarded behaviors more frequently.
+An individual seeking treatment for depression, for example, may choose to reward their brain every time it engages in behavior that boosts mood and relaxation.
+Much like a child learning to repeat a certain behavior in order to receive praise, our brains will learn to engage in the rewarded behaviors.

 Regardless of the method they choose, my clients and I have found that beginning therapeutic treatment for issues like anxiety and depression often leads to increased success and happiness in other areas of life, particularly their careers.